tannerjt/backuparcgis-service/readme.md

 This library, *backuparcgis-service*, is a performant asynchronous streaming nodejs library that can be imported as a nodejs module or run directly from command line.

+## Limitations

+Large datasets can fail and timeout.
+The script also does not store attachments.
+For large datasets and backup of attachments, use [backuparcgis-item](https://github.com/tannerjt/backuparcgis-item).  backuparcgis-item uses the export functionality of ArcGIS Online to create an archived file geodatabase backup.

 ## Features

 ### Asynchronous